AMWA-TV/is-07/README.md

 # AMWA NMOS Event and Tally Specification

-This repository contains details of this AMWA Specification, includi
+This repository contains details of this AMWA Specification, including core models, transports, event types and a late joiners API.

 ## Getting started